-There are just four ingredients in this bread, if you don't count the water: flour, yeast, salt and sugar.
-I don't make this bread whole-grain because that would interfere with the deliciously soft texture which makes it a real treat.
-If you want a great whole-wheat French bread, try this recipe that I posted a while ago.
-It's also delicious and you've got the additional nutrition punch.
-Or try this foolproof whole-wheat French bread recipe with step-by-step pictures-- you can't miss.
+There are just four ingredients in this bread, if you don’t count the water: flour, yeast, salt and sugar.
+I don’t make this bread whole-grain because that would interfere with the deliciously soft texture which makes it a real treat.
+If you want a great whole-wheat French bread, try this foolproof whole-wheat French bread recipe with step-by-step pictures— you can’t miss.

 But for a busy weekend day when I want great, fresh bread for dinner, the one I’m posting today’s an absolute winner.

 Gotta go now, but a quick nudge to send in your recipes for It’s A Vegan World: British.
 The deadline is July 31.
 I know it’s a bit of a challenge, but hey– which true cook can resist a challenge?
 I’ve already got some great entries, but I really, really would love some more, so hurry please!

 - ½ tsp sugar (this feeds the yeast and helps it grow faster)